maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

         return soup
 ```

-The table to scrap is of type `table` and has the class: `wikitable sortable jquery-tablesorter`.
+The table to scrape is of type `table` and has the class: `wikitable sortable jquery-tablesorter`.
 It can be observed directly from the developer's console :

 ![image](https://maelfabien.github.io/assets/images/expl5_1.png)